sumeshi/ntfsdump/README.md

 ### Query

-Basically, enter the windows path to the file you want to extract.
+This tool searches and extracts file/directory/ADS path with regular expression queries.
-The paths are separated by slashes.
+Paths are separated by slashes(Unix/Linux-Style), not backslashes(Windows-Style).

 e.g.
 ```